microsoft/go-infra/cmd/git-go-patch/README.md

 1. In the submodule, `git checkout -B bad` to save your current state as the branch `bad`.
 1. In the outer repository, check out the unchanged patch files.
 1. Run `git apply -f` to apply the patch files to the submodule, changing the submodule's `HEAD`.
-1. In the submodule, `git checkout bad -- .` to copy the changes from the `bad` branch into the working directory.
+1. In the submodule, `git checkout bad -- .` to copy the changes from the `bad` branch into the index (and working directory).
 1. Split the staged changes into your desired commits.
 1. Try the rebase again.

+The [Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified) chapter of the Pro Git book may be helpful to understand the state of the Git repository, the index, and the working directory during each step of the recovery process.

 ## Fix up patch files after a submodule update